WoodyLinwc/Auto-Twitter-Bot/README.md

 ## Limitations
 - I still have to manually filter the image and add the image direct link to a JSON file.

-- I use igmur to keep all my images online.
+- I use igmur as my a storage to keep all my images online.

 ## License and Credits
 MIT License.
 Inspired by the Twitter Bot tutorial from [Ryan Carmody](https://www.ryancarmody.dev/about)